eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 ``cp /usr/share/applications/google-chrome.desktop ~/.local/share/applications/``

-Edit the file like this:
+And then search on the file fro the string and edit it like this:

 ``Exec=/usr/bin/google-chrome-stable --disk-cache-dir=/some/dir/here --enable-smooth-scrolling --force-dark-mode %U``